- 3,392,222 including you!

 If you have a blog or are interested in starting one, you should definitely spend some time over at ProBlogger.com.
 It is one of the leading sites on blogging and is produced by a great guy in Melbourne, Australia named … Continue reading

 This post is part of a series on grammar and vocabulary.
-From time to time, I will post short articles highlighting some of the common mistakes that I have seen on presentation slides, and how to avoid them.
-Today we … Continue reading
+From time to time, I will post short articles highlighting some of the common mistakes that people say during their presentations or write on their slides, and how to … Continue reading

 One of the surest ways to lose credibility with your audience is to pepper your PowerPoint slides with spelling and grammatical mistakes.
 I am constantly amazed by presentations with such shortcomings, especially ones by native English speakers.
 If your own … Continue reading